cs-fullstack-master/frontend-react-intro2/README.md

 # frontend-react-intro2

-### Exercise 3:

-Create a new create-react-app program.
-Create a new BankAccount component.
-Pass it an array of 3 collections of firstNames and lastNames.
-In the child component

 ### Exercise 4
-Create an array of collections and pass it to a child component.
-In the child component, map a function to each item.
+Create a new component called Netflix from App.js.
+In Netflix create an array of collections for movies.
+Include movieName, yearReleased, and genre for three collections.
+Pass that array of collections to a child component, DisplayMovies.
+In DisplayMovies, return each element's key in any way you like.